aloyetunde/HackBio_Coding_Internship/STAGE_2/readme.md

 📊 T

 🔢
-Here's the link to our script, https://github.com/aloyetunde/HackBio_Coding_Internship/blob/main/STAGE%201/All_codes , feel free to run the codes to replicate what we've done!😊
+Here's the link to the folder containing our scripts, https://github.com/aloyetunde/HackBio_Coding_Internship/blob/main/STAGE%201/All_codes , feel free to run the codes to replicate what we've done!😊